Tigers in India: Reducing tiger-human conflict

-Sustainable Livelihood Development
+Sustainable livelihood development

-Maharashtra Forest Department has effectively managed to reduce the tiger-human conflict with the help of NGOs and grassroots organisations in providing the alternate source of energy and livelihood thereby reducing the dependence of local people on the forest resources and ensuring maintenance of forest cover for the long term survival of 200 odd tigers in their territory.
-Both conservation and development can happen in a mutually complementary manner.
-India needs to prosper both economically and environmentally.
-Implementation of community-based ecotourism model provides livelihood opportunities to the locals around the Tiger Reserves.
+Maharashtra Forest Department reduced tiger-human conflict with the help of NGOs and grassroots organisations bt providing alternate sources of energy and livelihood for residents, thereby reducing their dependence on forest resources and ensuring maintenance of forest cover.

-Raising Awareness
+Awareness

-Civil society organisations and NGOs often work with local population to motivate them to support the conservation efforts.
-Local youth often support the forest staff in patrolling and wildlife monitoring.
+Civil society organisations and NGOs work with local population to motivate them to support conservation.
+Local youth join forest staff in patrolling and monitoring.

 World Wide Fund for Nature (WWF), Wildlife Protection Society of India (WPSI) and Wildlife Conservation Society (WCS) are some of the organizations working actively in the Indian tiger conservation forefront.